vklimontovich/next-collect/README.md

 # Overview

-`nextjs-collect` is a framework for server-side user event collection for Next.Js.
+`next-collect` is a framework for server-side user event collection for Next.Js.
 It is designed from the ground up to work in Serverless environment to take advantage of the [Vercel Edge Runtime](https://nextjs.org/docs/api-reference/edge-runtime).

 NextCollect is destination agnostic.
 It could send data to multiple destinations at once.
 So far it supports [Jitsu](https://jitsu.com), Segment, PostgREST (compatible